Illumina/strelka/docs/userGuide/README.md

 Note this feature is primarily intended to delineate the sex chromosome copy number but can be used to call small variants in the context of CNV calls as well.

+###### Adaptive sequence error estimation

+By default the germline calling workflow includes an adaptive sequencing error estimation step, in which indel errors are estimated from a subsample of the input sequencing data and used to estimate indel error rates for each sample.
+This step can be disabled with the configuration option `--disableSequenceErrorEstimation` so that the workflow reverts to precomputed indel error rates reflecting an intermediate point between different sequencing assays.

 ### Execution